potassco/clorm/docs/clorm/factbase.rst

 with.
 If there are no unifying predicates then the symbol is ignored.

-.. note:: Since a raw Clingo symbol is mapped to the first predicate that it unifies with, hence the order that the predicates are defined can change the behaviour of the fact base.
+.. note:: Since a raw Clingo symbol is mapped to the first predicate that it unifies with, the order that the predicates are defined can change the behaviour of the fact base.
 Therefore, in general it is a good idea to avoid defining multiple predicates that can unify with the same symbols.

+A final feature of the ``FactBase`` constructors is that they implement a delayed initialisation feature with the constructor option ``delayed_init=True``.
+With this option the importing of a symbols list is delayed until the first access of the object.
+The usefulness of this option will be discussed later when we examine the integration of CLORM with the ASP solver and dealing with ASP models.

 A Helper for Defining Containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^